uncovsky/unifloral/README.md

 - The subdirectory `results` contains all the data from experiments + visualization scripts, and figures from the thesis.

 ### Summary of Training Loop
-The training logic shared by all algorithms is implemented in the function *make_train_step()*  `algorithms/unified.py`.
+The training logic shared by all algorithms is implemented in the function `*make_train_step()*` in `algorithms/unified.py`.
 This training loop is instantiated with selected critic and ensemble (diversity) regularization terms, which are specified via CLI arguments and implemented in their respective `infra/` entries.
 To see how different hyperparameters from the original algorithms map to parameters of the framework, refer to the `configs` directory.